Dherse/masterproef/masterproef/parts/appendix.typ

 #set page(flipped: true)
 #ufigure(
-  outline: [ Layout of the circuit in the marshalling library example.],
+  outline: [ Layout of the circuit in the marshalling library example. ],
   caption: [
     Layout of the circuit in the marshalling library example, showing the path that the light takes inside of the photonic processor, as well as the state of each photonic gate.
 It also shows the path of the modulated light in red, and highlight the splitter.
   ],
   image(
     "../assets/drawio/chip_marshalling_ex.png",
     height: 90%,
-    alt: "Shows a photonic chip made of a rather large hexagonal mesh, with modulators on the bottom, detectors on the top, and optical I/O on either remaining sides."
+    alt: "Shows a photonic chip made of a rather large hexagonal mesh, with modulators on the bottom, detectors on the top, and optical I/O on either remaining sides.", ),
-  )
 ) <fig_marshalling_circ>

 #set page(flipped: false)